ebezzi/akka-event-log/README.md

 -------------------------

 - Support replication.
 - Support partitioning.
-Right now a topic has only one partition.
+Right now topics can have only one partition.
-- Create configurable utilities to produce and consume.
+- Create configurable utilities to produce and consume data.
+- Handle cluster-related scenarios (split brain, node failures, etc).
-- Create metadata for topics (right now topic information is stored using a CRDT.
+- Create persistent metadata for topics (right now topic information is stored using a CRDT.
 This means that as long as one node is up, topics metadata will be fine.
 But if all nodes die and only a part of them are restarted, you might lose information about some topics).
 - Support multiple topics.
 - Support indexing of single entities.